 This New Orleans travel blog will help you plan a trip down south for 3 days.
-Read about the exciting things to do in NOLA, the must eat restaurants with live jazz music at the iconic French Quarter, beignets and chicory coffee, the pub crawl scene at the French Quarter and Bourbon Street.
-This three day New Orleans Itinerary blog is a compact plan to make the most of this vibrant old city!
+Read about all the cultural things to do in NOLA, restaurants with live jazz music at French Quarter, beignets and chicory coffee, the pub crawls at Bourbon Street, local oyster bars.
+I visited New Orleans in November.
+This three day New Orleans Itinerary is a your perfect companion to make the most of the Crescent City!

 We visited New Orleans as a part of a long road trip in the south during the Thanksgiving holidays.
-We reached Atlanta one night, started early in the morning for New Orleans the next day, drove for 8 hours along the I 65 South racing the highways of Georgia and Alabama, stopping at a town named Mobile to gorge on some gorgeous crawfish Gumbo and reach New Orleans very late in the evening!
+We reached Atlanta one night, started at the wee hours in the morning for New Orleans, drove for 8 hours along the I 65 South racing the highways of Georgia and Alabama, stopping at a town named Mobile to gorge on some gorgeous crawfish Gumbo and reach New Orleans very late in the evening!

 The ghosts of yesteryears haunts streets of New Orleans.
-The streets that are filled with the aroma of allegator pops, blurred nights with memories of daiquiri filled (mis)adventures, punctuated by ornate window panes that make you question if this is a forgotten alleyway of Paris.
-Swamps of Mississippi river idle away not very far carrying the scars of seasonal tornados that rock the coast line.
+The streets that are filled with the aroma of gator pops, blurred nights making memories filled with daiquiri (mis)adventures, punctuated by ornate window panes that make you question if this is a forgotten alleyway of Paris.
+Swamps of Mississippi river idle away not very far carrying the scars of seasonal tornados that rock the Louisiana coast line.
 New Orleans is demure like the French but in an Americanesque way!

 We spent a Thanksgiving weekend at NOLA.
 In the language I speak (Bengali), NOLA means a Glutton.
-Call it a co-incident, I could not have enough of amazing food of NOLA.
+Call it a co-incident, I could not have enough of amazing food of NOLA has on offer!

 I come from New York, NY.
 Very few cities in the world have impressed me with food scene.
 NOLA made a space there at ease.
 Much like Mauritius, NOLA food scene is a sumptuous Creole cuisine with abundance of seafood.
 The supple marriage between Crawfish and butter; curious cases of raw and char grilled oysters; beignets dusted with sugar and cream- NOLA demands a separate blog post on must eat foods.